miurla/babyagi-ui/README.md

 # 👶🤖🖥️ BabyAGI UI

 BabyAGI UI is designed to make it easier to run and develop with [babyagi](https://github.com/yoheinakajima/babyagi) in a web app, like a ChatGPT.
-This is a port of [babyagi](https://github.com/yoheinakajima/babyagi) from Python to TypeScript with [Langchain.js](https://github.com/hwchase17/langchainjs) and build a user interface.
+This is a port of [babyagi](https://github.com/yoheinakajima/babyagi) with [Langchain.js](https://github.com/hwchase17/langchainjs) and build a user interface.

 ![](./public/screenshot-230425.png)